 Dear New Life?,

-- What can you do to feel make yourself feel a little better?
-(Exercising, dressing nicely, treating yourself to a massage or a special meal are all popular answers.)
+What are some small steps you could take to make yourself feel a little better?
+Physical activity, dressing nicely, treating yourself to a massage or a special meal are some ideas to get the ball rolling.

-It's hard to offer a guess as to when you might start to feel better, whether it's when the divorce becomes official or sometime before or after that.
-But allowing yourself to feel how you're feeling and to fall apart a little bit may be an essential part of recovering your sleep and study habits, and emerging back into your life in a new way.
-You cannot rush the grieving process.
-Many people report that after letting themselves come undone they are able to put themselves back together stronger than before.
+It's hard to offer a guess as to when you might start to feel better or when you’ll feel ready to start dating, whether it's when the divorce becomes official or sometime before or after that.
+The grieving process takes time, and you might find that you’ll be able to process the situation better if you try not to rush it.
+Allowing yourself to feel how you're feeling — even if that means falling apart a little bit — may be what you need to begin recovering your sleep and study habits, and emerging back into your life in a new way.
+In fact, many people report that after letting themselves come undone, they’re able to put themselves back together stronger than before.
 The path of healing may seem like an impossible uphill journey, but all mountains are climbed one step at a time.
 Perhaps asking your questions and reading this post are your first brave steps.